MineEra-Corp/automatic-version-bump-maven/README.md

 # Automatic version bump

-Automatically update a package.json version after a push.
+Automatically update a pom.xml version after a push.
 This action update the last pushed commit instead of creating a new commit.

 Requires NodeJS 15+